 In fact the first few I am trying are coming back ‘No Answer’ – I guess this would have been the case back in the 80s too.
-Could be my phone hotspot playing up, but I eventually get through to the Boar’s Head Tavern and set up an account there as I’m a first time visitor.
-It’s a pretty good one on first sight, so I’ll definitely be going back to it.
+Could be my phone hotspot playing up, but I eventually get through to the Boar’s Head Tavern and set up an account there as I’m a first-time visitor.
+It’s a pretty good one at first sight, so I’ll definitely be going back to it.

 I get my BBS sites from the Commodore BBS Outpost which is a fairly up to date list of boards with addesses and current status.
 There is a remarkable number listed actually, and it seems to grow each time I visit it, which means the scene is well and truly alive!
 Have fun!

 Some other links you might find useful: